BILL ANALYSIS

 A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Internal Revenue Service relating to "Interim Guidance Simplifying Application of the Corporate Alternative Minimum Tax to Partnerships".

-SJRES95 (A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Internal Revenue Service relating to "Interim Guidance Simplifying Application of the Corporate Alternative Minimum Tax to Partnerships".) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-The primary sectors impacted are Finance, Manufacturing, Technology and Energy.
+SJRES95 (A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Internal Revenue Service relating to "Interim Guidance Simplifying Application of the Corporate Alternative Minimum Tax to Partnerships".) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 neutral